 Matthew's motion work has led him a few places.
-He's shot big wall climbing in Africa with Adidas Outdoor, chased tiger sharks in the Galapagos for Shark Week, and followed avalanche researchers with National Geographic.
+He's shot big wall climbing in Africa, chased tiger sharks in the Galapagos, and followed avalanche researchers with National Geographic.
 His forte is the run-n-gun and down and dirty work where he gets personal with the stories he's seeking.
-He welcomes being sleep deprived and uncomfortable, and so whether he's sloshing through the jungle with 4 hours of sleep or bouncing in the back of a pickup in Oaxaca, he'll be the happiest guy around.
+He welcomes being sleep deprived and uncomfortable in far away places, but is equally suited to coordinating lit interviews in a billionaire’s mansion in Santa Monica.
+He has flown Inspire 2s, story produced, mic’ed up billionaires, and gripped complicated setups.
+So whether he's spending multiple days filming the northern lights in remote Canada, or shooting B-roll in the sketchy backstreets of a metropolis, he's the right guy for the job.

 Years ago Matthew graduated from Virginia Tech and bought a camera and some climbing gear, wandering and climbing his way through his early twenties, driving here and there in search of rock.
 Eventually he found his place, and these days he's at home in the camera department... focusing on documentary storytelling to whatever project he is working on.